HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 Go to https://git-scm.com/download/win to download **Git for Windows**.

-When you're installing Git for Windows tick the _check for updates_ checkbox.
+When you're installing Git for Windows select the _check for updates_ checkbox.
-It's easy to update Git for Windows, as the program does all the work for you.
+Git for Windows will then regulary update Git.

 If you want to follow along with this guide, tell Git for Windows to use the `nano` text editor.